camillebagnani/professional-README-generator/README.md

   ![BSD 3 license badge](https://img.shields.io/badge/License-BSD_3-green)

 ## Description
 This project was designed to be used as a template to make professional README files efficiently.
+It taught me how to run NodeJS, install Inquirer, use modularization in my code, syntax for Markdown and more.

 Video here: https://drive.google.com/file/d/1prvSWJ7nTK1BYKwUzVB91-ZCYLvrwI32/view?usp=sharing